Moorish Morocco Tour Itinerary

 Wednesday 6 May

 We take a short drive to Tangier, the final stop on our tour—the gateway between Africa and Europe.
-We’ll take a walking tour of the historic port city, visiting the Kasbah Museum and the Phoenician Tombs with spectacular views over the Medina.
-After settling into our hotel, we’ll watch sunset at Cap Spartel, where the Atlantic meets the Mediterranean.
+A walking tour of the historic port city includes the Kasbah Museum and the Phoenician Tombs, with spectacular views over the medina.
+After settling into our hotel, we’ll watch the sunset at Cap Spartel, where the Atlantic meets the Mediterranean.

 Day 14 – Tangier